mandira-sawkar/mandira-sawkar.github.io/_pages/about.md

 - ML Innovations at Kloud9:
 Engineered and validated 50+ features for a ghost inventory prediction model, hitting 92% accuracy and cutting stock discrepancies by 10%.
 Analyzed ~10 massive datasets (millions of rows) using PySpark and Pandas, boosting model stability by 15% and reducing processing time from 3 hours to 20 minutes per batch.
-Mentored 5+ interns on ML best practices—leading to 3 full-time conversions and a stronger data-driven culture.
+Mentored 5+ interns on ML best practices, leading to 3 full-time conversions and a stronger data-driven culture.

 - Innovative Automation:
 Taught myself PowerShell + Power Automate under tight deadlines to build a CLI tool that automated the creation of thousands of business-critical employee records.